lucaazalim/swing-calculator/README.md

 Building it was also useful for studying for my college's Modular Programming exam, which has Java Swing as one of its topics.

+## Known Bugs

+- Sometimes the width of the buttons flickers when the numbers are typed
+- Operator buttons are not highlighted when selected
+- The "=" button does not repeat the last operation when pressed multiple times

 ---

 <p align="center">